 Lessons frequency: 1 lesson per week

 Students with little to zero background should enroll in P.B.E.S™ Level 1 Pop Piano Improvisation course.
 Click here ► if you are unsure whether to enroll for Pop Piano or Jazz Piano with your current music background Please note as well that the entire course can also be fully customized upon request (without following the P.B.E.Syllabus™)

 Jazz piano carries a sense of class and décor like a lounge pianist in a hotel lobby.
 The genre itself covers the highest levels of contemporary music, and involves sophisticated chords & rhythms.
 There is literally so much to learn and discover, and you can meet the music of the greats like Chick Corea, Bill Evans, and Hiromi Uehara.

-Upon enrolling into the Jazz Piano Improvisation course, you will receive the following, exclusive to PBE students only:
+Upon enrolling into the Pop Piano Improvisation course, you will receive the following, exclusive to PBE students only:

 (in conjunction with P.B.E.Syllabus™)

 Subject J:1 | Basic and Diatonic 7th Chords